Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 6 Maret 2025 23.32.08 UTC
+- WIB: Jumat, 7 Maret 2025 00.24.10 UTC
-- WITA: Jumat, 7 Maret 2025 00.32.08 UTC
+- WITA: Jumat, 7 Maret 2025 01.24.10 UTC
-- WIT: Jumat, 7 Maret 2025 01.32.08 UTC
+- WIT: Jumat, 7 Maret 2025 02.24.10 UTC

 Kutipan Inspiratif:
-"Without continual growth and progress, such words as improvement, achievement, and success have no meaning."
+"You will never know what you are capable of until you take that first step and go for it."

-Kategori: success
+Kategori: motivational